Parallax background

 I want to offer you a reframe that might change everything about how you view your relationship.

 We've all been sold a story that love should feel effortless.
 We're told that the "right" relationship will naturally sustain passion forever.
-This is not only false—it's dangerous.
+This is not only false, it's dangerous.

 The truth is that sustaining passion in long-term love requires more effort, not less.
 It requires continual curiosity.
 It requires tolerating the tension between safety and mystery.
 It requires actively choosing each other, over and over, even in the face of complete familiarity.

 The fantasy bond isn't a sign that you've failed.
 It's simply what happens when you stop actively choosing.
-The antidote isn't finding a new partner—it's becoming new yourself, and seeing your partner anew.
+The antidote isn't finding a new partner.
+It's becoming new yourself, and seeing your partner anew.

 Remember This "You don't need to learn to love your partner all over again.
 You need to become curious about them again.
 You need to remember that the person sleeping next to you is still someone you don't fully know.
 They're still changing.
 They're still becoming.
 And so are you.
 That's where the possibility lives.
 That's the practice."